The Third Outdoor Workshop and Installation

 Whispering Wilderness

-The educational event was designed to encourage children to explore various animal species through installations divided into three habitat groups: animals of the air, land, and underground.
-Each installation was painted in one of three colors—blue, white, or yellow—to indicate the animals’ presence in the region.
+The educational event encouraged children to explore various animal species through installations divided into three habitat groups—air, land, and underground animals—displayed in the elementary forms of triangle, square, and circle.
+Animal species were painted in one of three colors—blue, white, and yellow—to indicate their presence in the region.

 Equipped with detailed animal information and a bingo card, children embarked on a hunt for matching animal installations.
 This activity not only fostered fun and interactive learning but also educated them on the impact of climate change on animal habitats, enhancing their understanding of biodiversity and environmental challenges.

-This compilation led to the creation of the booklet titled ‘Where are the Animals?’
 This informative booklet includes various types of content: general information, educational texts on the animals that support the installation, a bingo card, and blank pages for personal observations.
+The general information provided insights into animal and human emissions.